Behavioural and Data Science (MSc) (2023 Entry)

 - IELTS overall score of 7.0, minimum component scores of two at 6.0/6.5 and the rest at 7.0 or above.

 We welcome applications from students with other internationally recognised qualifications.

 For more information, please visit the international entry requirements pageLink opens in a new window.

 There are no additional entry requirements for this course.

-Students will study six core modules across Psychology and Computer Science as well as a Behavioural and Data Science project.
+Students will study seven core modules across Psychology and Computer Science, including a Behavioural and Data Science project.
 These modules include:

 Issues in Psychological Science

 This module covers core psychology and behavioural science content relevant to later modules in the degree, including memory, attention, perception, personality and individual differences, choice, and subjective well-being.
 It will provide you with the psychological background to enable you to understand and critically evaluate material on those later modules.
 Through a combination of lectures, seminars, and laboratory-based sessions, you will learn about both models and data in the relevant areas of psychology.
 You will also learn basic MATLAB programming and model implementation.